SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 	time.sleep(0.1)
 ```

+**Explanation**
-**Import necessary modules:**
+1. **Import necessary modules:**
 	- `machine`: This module provides access to hardware-related functions, including ADC operations.
 	- `time`: This module is used for introducing delays and timing operations.

-**Create an ADC object:**
+1. **Create an ADC object:**
 	- `adc = machine.ADC(32)`: This line creates an ADC object on pin 32 of your microcontroller.
 The specific pin number may vary depending on your hardware setup.

-**Read the ADC value and convert it to voltage:**
+3. **Read the ADC value and convert it to voltage:**
 	- `value = adc.read_uv()`: This line reads the ADC value and stores it in the `value` variable.
 The `read_uv()` method returns the value in microvolts.
 	- `voltage = value / 1000 / 1000 * 3.3`: This line converts the ADC value (in microvolts) to voltage in volts.
 The conversion factor `1000 / 1000` is used to divide the value by 1 million (since the ADC value is in microvolts), and then the result is multiplied by the reference voltage (3.3V in this case) to obtain the actual voltage.

-**Print the voltage:**
+4. **Print the voltage:**
-- `print("Potentiometer voltage:", voltage, "V")`: This line prints the calculated voltage to the console, along with a message indicating that it's the potentiometer voltage.
+`print("Potentiometer voltage:", voltage, "V")`: This line prints the calculated voltage to the console, along with a message indicating that it's the potentiometer voltage.

-**Delay:**
+5. **Delay:**
 	- `time.sleep(0.1)`: This line introduces a delay of 0.1 seconds before the next ADC reading and voltage calculation.
 This helps to avoid overwhelming the console with output and allows for a more readable display of the potentiometer voltage.

 **Overall Functionality:**
 The code continuously reads the ADC value from pin 32, converts it to voltage, and prints the voltage to the console.
 This can be used to measure the voltage output of a potentiometer connected to pin 32.